MarkMLl/spi-ch341-usb/README.md

 # CH341A USB to SPI and GPIO Linux kernel driver

+This is a fork of Gunar Schorcht's (gschorcht) code modified to use kernel- generated GPIO pin/line names (to make it easier to relate them to the gpiochip device) and to not auto-export gpio entries in the /sys/class/gpio directory.
+The remainder of this note is unchanged.

 The driver can be used with CH341A USB to UART/I2C/SPI adapter boards to connect SPI slaves to a Linux host.
 It uses either the **fast SPI hardware interface** which is, however, limited to SPI mode 0 **or** a **slow SPI bit banging implementation**.

 Additionally, CH341A data pins that are not used for the SPI interface can be configured as **GPIO** pins.
 The driver can generate **software interrupts** for all input pins. **One input** pin can be connected with the CH341A interrupt pin to generate **hardware interrupts**.
 However, since USB is an asynchronous communication system, it is not possible to guarantee exact timings for GPIOs and interrupts.